Kate McKinnon: Saturday Night Live

 McKinnon joined the cast of Saturday Night Live as a featured player on April 7, 2012, following a March 28, 2012 report of her being hired.
 She was promoted to repertory status in season 39 in 2013.

 In 2013, McKinnon was nominated for an Emmy Award for Best Supporting Actress, Comedy.
 McKinnon won the 2014 American Comedy Award for Best Supporting Actress, TV for her work on SNL.
 In 2014, she was nominated for an Emmy Award for Outstanding Supporting Actress in a Comedy Series, as well as for Outstanding Original Music and Lyrics along with four of her colleagues for the song "(Do It On My) Twin Bed".
 She was nominated for an Emmy for Outstanding Supporting Actress in a Comedy Series for the second time in 2015.
 She won the following year, becoming the first actor from SNL to win the award since Dana Carvey in 1993.

 McKinnon began appearing as Hillary Clinton on the series leading up to the 2016 presidential election.
 The real Clinton appeared alongside her in a sketch during the show's season 41 premiere.
 McKinnon has said that her impression of Hillary Clinton comes from a deep admiration, and that she "unequivocally want[ed] her to win" the 2016 presidential election.
 On November 12, 2016, which was the first show after Clinton's loss in the election, she reprised the role to open the show with a solo performance of "Hallelujah" by Leonard Cohen, whose death was announced two days before her performance.
 After the election, McKinnon began to impersonate Kellyanne Conway alongside Alec Baldwin as Donald Trump.
 On February 11, 2017, she debuted her impression of Elizabeth Warren during Weekend Update and Jeff Sessions in the cold open.

 McKinnon is known for her character work and celebrity impressions of pop singer Justin Bieber, comedian television host Ellen DeGeneres, and numerous political figures, including US Attorney General Jeff Sessions, Senator Lindsey Graham, Supreme Court Justice Ruth Bader Ginsburg, Clinton, Warren, Robert Mueller, Angela Merkel, and Rudy Giuliani.
 She has been nominated for seven Primetime Emmy Awards, including one for Outstanding Original Music and Lyrics and six for Outstanding Supporting Actress in a Comedy Series, winning in 2016 and 2017.

-McKinnon's return to season 46 officially made her the show's longest tenured female cast member, surpassing her cast mates Cecily Strong and Aidy Bryant by five episodes.
-Both Bryant and McKinnon departed the series after season 47.
+McKinnon's return to season 46 made her the show's longest tenured female cast member, surpassing her cast mates Cecily Strong and Aidy Bryant by five episodes.
+Bryant and McKinnon left the series after season 47.
+They had both originally planned on leaving at the end of the 45th season in 2020, but the COVID-19 pandemic changed their plans and they left at the end of season 47 in 2022.
 Strong passed McKinnon's record with the December 17, 2022 episode of season 48.